Mux logo - video home

 For Playback IDs that use a signed policy, the thumbnail options must be specified in the JWT claims when using signed URLs.
 This ensures that the thumbnail options are not altered, such as changing the timestamp or the dimensions of the thumbnail image.
 For example, if you uploaded a 4K video and wanted to restrict a thumbnail to a width of 600 pixels and a specific timestamp, then simply include the width and time keys in the JWT claims.

-Your application should consider cases where the user loads a video, leaves your application, then comes back later at some time in the future and tries to play the video again.
-You will likely want to detect this behavior and make sure you fetch a new signed URL to make sure playback is able to start.
+Your application should consider cases where the user loads a video, leaves your application, then comes back later and tries to play the video again.
+You will likely want to detect this behavior and make sure you fetch a new signed URL to make sure playback can start.

 5Sign the JSON Web Token (JWT)